NAV on 2019/11/14

-- We remain committed to maintaining the 25% offshore allocation. -We have no intention of acquiring long-dated developed market debt.
-We prefer to roll shorter dated cash investments which offer lower returns, but reduce the risk of capital losses. - We retain an underweight equity allocation domestically but have increased our exposure to SA Inc. and emerging markets, following recent poor performance.
+-We remain committed to maintaining the 25% offshore allocation. -We have no intention of acquiring long dated developed market debt.
+We prefer to roll shorter dated cash investments which offer lower returns, but reduce the risk of capital losses. -We have again reduced our underweight equity allocation domestically.
+We continue to buy exposure to SA Inc and emerging markets following recent poor performance.

 In the absence of major regulatory reform, South Africa will follow where global markets lead.